About us page

 Hey Y'all,

 I'm Bam.
 I'm the owner and founder of RTR Rattery.
 I made it back in 2012©.
 We started back in West Virginia.
 And moved state to Ohio about 9 years ago.
 We are a small hobby breeder.
 I breed for the best Temperament and health I can.
 And this takes time.
 Alot of time.
 We name and form bonds with every single rat[s] we have.
 They are treated like family.
 So, breeding is not just all they are here for.
 They're cages are right in my living room.
+So they are around my family pretty much all the time.
 We also allow them to have free roam for so many hours a day.
 So that way they are not caged all the time.
-Which I don't like to be honest.
+Which I don't like them caged to much to be honest.
 I feel as if they should be able to have that free time to get energy out.
+And it feel freedom.
+An animal really meant to spend they're whole life caged up.

 Now, to the most asked questions, here's the answers and information ......Our rats are housed in Double Nation critter cages.
-Mothers are in bins with cut out sides and tops to be able to breath..Yes I use bedding.
+Mothers are in bins with cut out sides and tops to be able to breath..The cut out part are replaced with wire mess.
+Yes, I use bedding.
 I use the big bag at tractor supply for only $7.
 Has no dust.
-And last a very long time.
-And get real big bags.

 Like I have stated I do my best to keep them as healthy as I can.